apacheignite/documentation/odbc-driver/pdo-interoperability.md

 PHP provides a lightweight, consistent interface for accessing databases named PHP Data Objects   - PDO.
+This extension goes with several database-specific PDO drivers.
+One of them is PDO_ODBC
 [block:api-header]
 {
   "type": "basic",